dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   They both have parent invocation keys and the keys are equivalent or neither of them have parent invocation keys.
 *   The extension types refer to the same type or are both absent.
-*   The member names are equivalent.
+*   The member names are the same.
 *   The argument lists have the same length and all corresponding pairs of argument constant values are identical.